Letter from Brian Hobbs

 Thank you for visiting the Ethics & Religious Liberty Committee (ERLC) home page.
 In these challenges times within the culture, how can Christians make an impact with the Gospel?

 Many churches in Oklahoma have established an ERLC committee or contact within their congregation, to help make them aware of critical moral and ethical issues that affect Christian life.

-At the state level, the Baptist General Convention of Oklahoma’s ERLC Committee, which consists of committee members elected by Oklahoma Baptists annual meeting messengers and select Oklahoma Baptists staff, exists to alert and serve as a resource for Oklahoma’s Southern Baptist Churches and Associations regarding moral and ethical issues that affect families, churches, communities and the nation.
+At the state level, Oklahoma’s ERLC Committee, which consists of committee members elected by Oklahoma Baptists annual meeting messengers and select Oklahoma Baptists staff, exists to alert and serve as a resource for Oklahoma’s Southern Baptist Churches and Associations regarding moral and ethical issues that affect families, churches, communities and the nation.

 We sincerely hope this web page offers resources to your church that are edifying and useful.
 We would love to serve with you and stand ready to assist your church.

 Contact Your Legislator

 Gather phone numbers, email addresses and other information about Oklahoma legislators on the Web at http://www.oklegislature.gov/.
 A directory of Representatives and Senators from any legislator’s office is available at the capital.